 Next time you’re looking for a super quick meal that’s still healthy and tasty, I hope you’ll give this one a whirl.
 Also, if you have any suggestions for future #30MinuteMondays recipes (ingredients, cooking styles, cuisines, etc. you’d like to see), let me know in the comments!

 Roasted Shrimp and Asparagus with Green Goddess Dressing

 Cook time: 10-15 minutes

 1 pound raw shrimp (31-40 count), peeled and deveined

 5 garlic scapes, trimmed and roughly chopped (or substitute 5 scallions plus 1 clove of garlic)

-1/2 cup lightly packed fresh basil and/or cilantro
+1/2 cup lightly packed fresh basil, cilantro, and/or parsley

 1 tablespoon sherry vinegar or lemon juice

 1/2 cup mayonnaise (I recommend Primal Kitchen avocado oil mayo or homemade paleo mayo)